AjayAJ26/Power-BI-/README.md

 # Power-BI-
-Projects and updates on power BI
+Hi there! lets's start learning and upgrading in Power BI